Subscribe to the CT4F Newsletter to stay informed!

 Red flags parents should watch for:

-As you’re navigating this challenging period and searching for the guidance you can trust, walk away if you see any of these across your research:
+As you navigate this challenging period and search for guidance you can trust, walk away if you see any of these:

 • Promises to change or "resolve" identity (even softly worded)